nikmash711/book-corner-server/README.md

 :point_right: Improve process if user forgets login information.

+:point_right: User and/or admin can cancel a request (if it isn't ready for pickup yet).

 ## Known Bugs/Edge Cases:

 :point_right: User can technically have more than two types of media checked out at a time if they place something on hold, check out two other things, then the one on hold becomes available.